aim-lab/arnet2/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-[LICENSE](https://github.com/aim-lab/Shany_Repo/blob/main/LICENCE.md).
+For more details check the [LICENSE](https://github.com/aim-lab/Shany_Repo/blob/main/LICENCE.md).